Plan-validate-execute pattern

 3. Execute

-The structural distinction from “ask before doing”
+Structural distinction from “ask before doing”

 1. Validation is deterministic, not LLM-based.
 A non-LLM policy engine evaluates the plan.
-This breaks the recursive-injection failure mode where an LLM-based reviewer is itself vulnerable to the same injection.
+This breaks the recursive-injection failure mode, where an LLM-based reviewer is itself vulnerable to the same injection.

 3. The gate is enforced by the runtime, not the model.
 The model can propose; only the runtime can act.
 This is the platform-layer-not-prompt-layer principle in concrete form.

-Review fatigue — the honest caveat
+Review fatigue

 Lidzborski is explicit: “There’s still a lot of UX research to deal with review fatigue and rubber stamping.
 Like, first people will keep verifying things, then they’ll just become approval bots.”

-• Post-hoc anomaly correlation — even when users rubber-stamp, drift detection catches sustained anomaly patterns
+• Post-hoc anomaly correlation: even when users rubber-stamp, drift detection catches sustained anomaly patterns

-Implementation surface across the RA
+Implementation surface across the reference architecture

 PlaneRole

-ControlGatekeeper / policy engine; least-agency tier evaluation
+ControlGatekeeper and policy engine; least-agency tier evaluation

 RuntimeLifecycle hook intercepts tool calls before execution